 Notes view provide a convenient way to create reminders or add extra information to the slides of the presentation.
-Notes are not displayed during a slide show, so with the dual monitor support feature available since OOo 2.1, you can use notes as a presentation cue.
+Notes are not displayed during a slide show, so with the dual monitor support feature, you can use notes as a presentation cue.
 You can also print the notes pages and use them as handouts.